chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `Scale.getLabelForIndex` was replaced by `scale.getLabelForValue`
 * `Scale.getPixelForValue` now has only one parameter.
 For the `TimeScale` that parameter must be millis since the epoch
-* `ScaleService.registerScaleType` was renamed to `ScaleService.registerScale` and now takes a scale constructors which is expected to have `id` and `defaults` properties.

 ##### Ticks